greenelab/deep-review/sections/04_study.md

 accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.
 (Note as above, using DNA accessibility conflates enhancers with other functional sites.)
-This study also featured a useful interpretability approach (analogous to *in silico* mutagenesis [@doi:10.1093/nar/gkm238]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.
+This study also featured a useful interpretability approach, introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.

 Umarov et al. [@doi:10.1371/journal.pone.0171410] demonstrated the use of CNNs